 The autonomous design engine

-AgenticUI is defined by .memoire/SOUL.md — the design soul file.
+AgenticUI is defined by .memoire/SOUL.md - the design soul file.
 It is not a brand, it is a structural foundation any brand can sit on.
-Dark-first (#111113), monospace-native, 4px radius, tight spacing.
+Light-first, monospace-native, tight spacing, and token-only color.

 Voice (from SOUL.md)